apache/incubator-datalab/USER_GUIDE.md

 **Note:** Git always check you credentials, and if this is your first commit after adding/changing credentials after clicking on "Commit" button nothing happend, you need click on this button again.

-On the right pane of window you also can see buttons to "fetch" repository and changing branches.
+On the right pane of window you also can see buttons to fetch last changes of repository, add upstreams and changing branches.

 All changes of files you can see clicking on the "circle" button on the center: